 Q: Can an OTA or a Meta Search agency get access to Southwest?

 A: OTAs and Meta Search agencies are not being approved by SWA to get content through Travelport GDS nor any other GDS provider.
 Southwest does not allow any travel agency to openly distribute our content via any online platform directly to consumers.

 Q: Will there be fares and/or content available via Southwest directly but not in the GDS?

 A: Yes, Southwest will have some “direct fares” that are only available through one of our direct sales channels.

-A: EarlyBird will be available for purchase through the GDS sometime in 2020, but not at initial launch for Apollo and Worldspan.
-Travel agents and travelers can go to Southwest.com and purchase EarlyBird for their customers.
-The agency will retain ownership of the ticket even if EarlyBird is purchased directly with Southwest.
+A: EarlyBird® is now available in Amadeus.
+Travel agents and travelers can go to Southwest.com and purchase EarlyBird® for their customers, for reservations booked in all other GDS’s.
+The agency will retain ownership of the ticket even if EarlyBird® is purchased directly with Southwest.

 Q: Will Southwest send emails for ARC transactions?

 A: Travelport GDS agency issued tickets will no longer receive confirmation emails.
 You will continue to see emails sent for GDS tickets exchanged directly with Southwest, and for EarlyBird® purchases.